arcctgx/ARver/README.md

 to be unique, but in absence of errors only a single correct result exists.

 AccurateRip database stores track checksums submitted by multiple users.
-When many users rip the same disc without errors, same checksums are submitted to the database repeatably, boosting their "confidence" statistic.
-If a checksum of a ripped track is not found in the database, it indicates that the track has not been ripped correctly.
-Since the result is unique, disc read errors likely occurred while ripping.
+When many users rip the same disc without errors, correct checksums are submitted to the database repeatably, boosting their "confidence" statistic.
+If a checksum of a ripped track is not found in the database, it indicates that the result is unique, meaning that disc read errors likely occurred while ripping.

 `ARver` calculates the AccurateRip checksums of local files, fetches checksums for a given CD from the database, and displays a report which compares them.